 - Use your HSA to cover retirement medical expenses.
 If made from your payroll, your contributions are pre-tax, while if paid from your pocket, your contributions are tax-deductible.
 If you use these HSA funds to pay for approved medical expenses, they remain tax-free.

 - Open a separate savings account – If you don’t qualify to open an HSA but would still like to safeguard against unforeseen medical bills, standard savings accounts can be an option for an emergency fund.
-You won’t enjoy tax benefits, but the peace of mind to know you can cover certain unexpected medical complications is worth it.
+You won’t enjoy tax benefits, but the peace of mind of knowing you can cover certain unexpected medical complications is worth it.
 For the best results, stick to making regular contributions.

 - Drawing from retirement accounts – Most IRAs and 401(k)s have an early withdrawal penalty of 10%.
 However, there can be exceptions to this for certain medical expenses (which vary between IRAs and 401(k)s) and other hardships.
 Be sure to check if you qualify for this fee exclusion if you are forced to withdraw from your retirement savings.